Kinalenz/Hyperskill-Java-projects/My First Project with Java/README.md

 **Examples**

 The greater-than symbol followed by a space (> ) represents the user input.
-Note that it's not part of the input: It is just used to separate the user input from the output of your program in the stage examples, you don't need to print the > sign!

 ```
 Example 1: the user inputs 2000 for staff expenses and 205 for other expenses accordingly: